NWA Powerrr: History

+2021–present

-In March 2021, after the NWA went on a hiatus due to the COVID-19 pandemic, television tapings for Powerrr would resume as part of a new distribution agreement with FITE TV.
+After the NWA went on a hiatus due to the COVID-19 pandemic, television tapings for Powerrr would resume in March 2021 as part of a new distribution agreement with FITE TV.
 On Tuesday, April 13, the NWA debuted a companion series titled Powerrr Surge, which features additional wrestler interviews, unseen matches, and recaps from the previous Powerrr episodes.

 On January 5, 2022, the NWA announced that Power would return to YouTube, airing on Fridays after the Tuesday premiere on FITE.
+In January 2023, Power returned to Tuesday nights on YouTube.

+On October 23, it was reported that NWA signed a deal with The CW to air Powerrr on the CW app.
+Powerrr debuted on the CW app on February 6, 2024.

+In February 2024, Powerrr was given the 2023 "Worst Television Show" award by Wrestling Observer Newsletter.

+Episodes of Powerrr expired on the CW app on September 30, 2024.
+The program began what was reported as a five-week run on X with the episode that aired October 1, 2024.
+Powerrr continued to air on X into mid-2025.
+On July 29, 2025, Powerrr began streaming for free on The Roku Channel in the United States, Canada, and Mexico, putting it head-to-head against WWE's NXT on Tuesdays, which airs on The CW.

 Episodes

-Each season of Powerrr focuses on storylines leading into the NWA's pay-per-view events.
+For its first fifteen seasons, Powerrr focused on storylines leading into then-upcoming pay-per-view events.
+With the discontinuation of live broadcasts following the show's move to The CW app, the sixteenth season onward would be taped during the NWA's Signature Live Events.

 The third season was to culminate with the Crockett Cup, but the event was cancelled due to the 2020 COVID-19 pandemic.

 On-air personalities

 In addition to the wrestlers (male and female), managers/valets, and referees, the show features various on-air personalities including authority figures, commentators, ring announcers, and backstage interviewers.